-In this research we will extend the application software with the inclusionnotion of energy awareness.
-This is a property needed to directly involve applications in the resource allocation.
+In this research project we will enhance the application software with the inclusion of energy awareness.
+This new property will enable applications to get directly involved in the allocation of resource.
 Energy aware software is able to continuously report the performance demand to the runtime system in its own specific metric.
-With this information, the runtime system can allocate resources (usually with clock frequency scaling and with sleep states) with a much greater accuracy than using indirect metrics, such as the workload. the inclusion of energyEnergy savings as much as 50-60% was obtained by using energy awareness in software in our previous research [Hol15] on real-world Linux platforms without loosing any performance.
+With this new vital information, the runtime system would be able to allocate resources (usually with clock frequency scaling and with sleep states) with a much greater accuracy than using indirect metrics, such as the workload.
+As a result of the inclusion of energy awareness in software on real-world Linux platforms in our previous research [Hol15], an impressive saving of 50% to 60% in energy was achieved – without compromising on the performance!
 We are therefore confident that adding energy awareness in general purpose software can reduce the consumption of energy significantly.
-Figure 1 illustrates the efforts of the research: Part A) shows the current approach without any interoperability between applications and resources.
+Figure 1 illustrates the purpose of the research: Part A) shows the current approach without any interoperability between applications and resources.
 Using this approach, resources are allocated based on the level of workload or other indirect means of metrics.
-Part B) in Figure 1 illustrates the addition of energy awareness.
+Part B) in Figure 1 illustrates the inclusion of energy awareness.
 This is the added interface between the application and the runtime system through which the application communicates.
-It produces better accuracy of resource allocation, increase self awareness and lower energy consumption.
+It produces the following benefits: (a) a better accuracy of resource allocation, (b) an increase in self awareness and (c) reduced energy consumption.

-The research in energy efficient computing is a broad domain spanning several levels of hardware from IoT to exascale.
-The commonality is, however, the ability to propagate information from the highest software layer to the runtime system, and on to the hardware.
-Throughout all computing domains in the area of energy efficient computing, we have identified three critical challenges to address in our research, which are further specified in sections 2.1, 2.2 and 2.3.
+The research in energy efficient computing is a broad field spanning several levels of hardware from IoT to exascale.
+However, the common feature is the ability to propagate information from the highest software layer to the runtime system, and on to the hardware.
+Throughout all computing domains in the area of energy efficient computing, we have identified three critical challenges to address in our research, which are further described below.

 Challenge 1: Self Awareness

 Applications must be able to properly express their intentions in terms of performance requirements during an execution.
-The requirements are added to the application software in form of performance meta-data – a performance goal the application is due to achieve.
+Such requirements are added to the application software in form of performance meta-data – a performance goal the application is due to achieve.
 The challenge is therefore to provide a framework with the capability of handling and expressing performance meta-data in an interdisciplinary domain.
 As was previously mentioned, the traditional way of solely monitoring the workload is very inaccurate and often counter-productive in terms of both performance and energy.
 We will tackle this challenge by allowing the applications to express the resource requirements internally.
 This means that the application should include a small part of code – the meta-data – which expresses the intention of the application in its own understanding of performance.
 For example, the end user of a video decoder is satisfied when the decoder produces a framerate of 25 fps because of the properties of the human eye and the understanding of moving pictures.
 A higher framerate, whilst not producing any higher satisfaction for the end user, is merely a waste of energy.
 Therefore, we will investigate the types of meta-data needed to describe the intentions of an application sufficiently accurately.
-One of the challenges is to obtain a sufficiently descriptive form, of meta-data that can be generalised to any new or legacy application.
+These types of meta-data will have to have a sufficiently descriptive form, which can be generalised to any new or legacy application.
 Once the meta-data descriptions have been established, the injection of the data into both new and legacy applications should be achieved rather effortlessly in order for the programmers to make an additional effort.
 A trade-off between descriptiveness and programmer effort is to be expected.

 Challenge 2: Interoperability for Energy Efficiency